Dealer

 • Dining tables with turned legs

-• Vintage design chairs, often painted in pastel colours
+• Vintage-style chairs, often painted in pastel colors

-• Small chests of drawers or sideboards to extend the storage space
+• Small chests of drawers or sideboards to expand storage space

-Tip: A combination of new and old furniture looks particularly authentic.
-Individual pieces from the flea market or lovingly restored family heirlooms give your kitchen a unique personality.
+Tip: A mix of new and old furniture looks especially authentic.
+Unique finds from the flea market or lovingly restored family heirlooms add a personal touch to your kitchen.

 MaterialAdvantages